What is SLC1A4 Deficiency?

 Symptoms & Presentation

-SLC1A4 Deficiency typically presents in infancy and early childhood.
-The spectrum and severity can vary, but common features include:
+SLC1A4 Deficiency typically manifests in infancy or early childhood.
+Common features include:

-• Seizures — often refractory to standard antiepileptic medications
+• Seizures — sudden disruptions in brain activity that are resistant to standard anti-seizure medications

 • Spasticity — muscle stiffness and movement difficulties